hostwithquantum/ansible-loki/README.md

 # ansible-loki

-An Ansible role to install loki and promtail.
+An Ansible role to install Grafana Loki and Promtail.

 Requirements
 ------------

+For the standard (from binary) install of loki/promtail:

  - `unzip` on the hosts

+For the dockerized promtail:

+  - Python: `docker==4.3.1`
+  - `docker-cli`

 Role Variables
 --------------